FloreauLuca/floreauluca.github.io/blogpost3.md

 Finally, if remove the dirty status.

 <img src="Data/BlogPost/BlogPost3/dirtychunk.gif" width="300" alt="">

-> Slice of map generation without occlusion
+> Example of occluded chunks generate when blocks are break

 ## Results